GlobedGD/globed2/server/protocol.md

 General

 * 11000^ - SyncIconsPacket - store client's icons
-* 11001? - RequestPlayerListPacket - request list of all people in the given room (response 21000)
+* 11001 - RequestGlobalPlayerListPacket - request list of all people in the server (response 21000)
-* 11002& - CreateRoomPacket - create a room
+* 11002^ - CreateRoomPacket - create a room
-* 11003& - JoinRoomPacket - join a room
+* 11003^ - JoinRoomPacket - join a room
-* 11004& - LeaveRoomPacket - leave a room (no need for a response)
+* 11004^ - LeaveRoomPacket - leave a room (no need for a response)
+* 11005 - RequestRoomPlayerListPacket - request list of all people in the given room (response 21004)

 Game related

-* 12000^ - RequestProfilesPacket - request icons of other players (response 21000)
 * 12001 - LevelJoinPacket - join a level
 * 12002 - LevelLeavePacket - leave a level
 * 12003 - PlayerDataPacket - player data
-* 12004^ - SyncPlayerMetadataPacket - request player metadata
+* 12004^ - SyncPlayerMetadataPacket - request player account data & metadata and sync own
 * 12010+ - VoicePacket - voice frame
 * 12011?^+ - ChatMessagePacket - chat message